Bird flu confirmed in owl found dead in Delhi zoo | Headlines

 ''The zoo witnessed the death of a brown fish owl in its captivity.
 Its cloacal, tracheal and ocular swabs were sent to the animal husbandry unit of the Delhi government for serological examination,'' zoo Director Ramesh Pandey said.

-The samples were found positive for H5N8 avian influenza virus under real time RT-PCR test done by ICAR-National Institute of High Security Animal Disease (NIHSAD), Bhopal, on Friday, he said.
+The samples were found positive for H5N8 avian influenza virus under real-time RT-PCR test is done by ICAR-National Institute of High-Security Animal Disease (NIHSAD), Bhopal, on Friday, he said.

-As per protocols and guidelines issued by the Centre and the Delhi government, sanitisation and surveillance drills have been intensified in the zoo and all possible preventive measures are being taken, Pandey said.
+As per protocols and guidelines issued by the Centre and the Delhi government, sanitisation and surveillance drills have been intensified in the zoo and all possible preventive measures are being taken, the Union Ministry of Environment, Forest and Climate Change said in a statement.

 The Delhi zoo has both captive and free-ranging birds, including local migratory waterfowls and waders, in its premises.